 Should you extend or replace?

 For most development projects, the likely best path for customizing the UI is to extend “Light” or another complete Bullet Train theme.
 It’s difficult to convey how many hours have gone into making the Bullet Train themes complete and coherent from end to end.
-Every type of field partial, all the third-party libraries, all the responsiveness scenarios, etc. It’s taken many hours and many invoices.
+Every type of field partial, all the third-party libraries, all the responsiveness scenarios, etc. It has taken many hours of expert time.

 Extending an existing theme is like retaining an option on shipping.
 By extending a theme that is already complete, you allow yourself to say “enough is enough” at a certain point and just living with some inherited defaults in exchange for shipping your product sooner.
 You can always do more UI work later, but it doesn’t look unpolished now!

 On the other hand, if you decide to try to build a theme from the ground up, you risk getting to that same point, but not being able to stop because there are bits around the edges that don’t feel polished and cohesive.